First impressions are just as important online as they are face-to-face.

 - A few key statistics are featured on the main ‘about us’ page.
 This makes an impact without confusing the reader.

 - Simple calls to action instruct people to leave the page to either ‘host’ with, ‘discover’, or ‘join’ the company.

 Like the idea of simple ‘about’ pages, but want to strip it back even more?
 Take a look at how Greatist tells its story.

 The content on this ‘about’ page is really only focused on one thing – what the company does for its readers.

 If this approach suits your brand, go for it:

-- Share your brand values in a way that emphasises how you can solve a problem for your customers or users.
+- Share your brand storytelling in a way that emphasises how small businesses can solve a problem for your customers or users.

 - Use inspirational imagery on your ‘about us’ page that reflects your community, whether that’s your team or your audience.

 - Show people how they can get involved – this brand has an easy three-step list for ‘how to be a Greatist’.

 We love this ‘about us’ page from Yellow Leaf Hammocks.
 If you’re looking for examples of slick design and powerful brand messages with great social proof, you’ve found them.